carlosnavarroc/carlosnavarroc.github.io/_pages/applied-ai.md

 ## Overview

+## Overview

 <div style="text-align: justify;">

 <p>I design and deploy <strong>end-to-end AI systems</strong> that translate machine learning, computer vision, and signal processing into solutions used in real-world environments.</p>

-<p>My work focuses on building systems that operate under practical constraints, integrating data acquisition, model development, software engineering, and deployment to support decision-making in healthcare, industrial automation, and applied research.</p>
+<p>My work spans the complete AI engineering lifecycle, integrating data acquisition, model development, software engineering, and deployment to deliver systems for healthcare, industrial automation, and applied research.</p>

-<p>Across these domains, I develop AI solutions that bridge research and production, emphasizing robustness, reproducibility, and integration into existing operational workflows rather than standalone machine learning models.</p>
+<p>Rather than developing isolated machine learning models, I build AI systems that can be integrated into operational workflows and support decision-making in real-world settings.</p>

 </div>